Americans Abroad Weekend Rewind: Jonathan Gonzalez, John Brooks and more

 JUPILER LEAGUE

-Juan Pablo Torres dressed but did not play in KSC Lokoren’s 2-0 loss to Anderlecht on Saturday.
+Juan Pablo Torres dressed but did not play in KSC Lokeren’s 3-1 loss to Club Brugge on Sunday.

 DENMARK